Karel Sedláček

 Karel Sedláček (born 17 February 1979) is a Czech professional darts player who competes in Professional Darts Corporation (PDC) events.
 Nicknamed "Evil Charlie", he reached the last 16 at both the 2014 BDO World Trophy and the 2020 Players Championship Finals.
-He is a three-time quarter-finalist on the PDC European Tour, and made his first ranking PDC semi-final at Players Championship 16 in 2024.
+A three-time quarter-finalist on the PDC European Tour, he reached three Players Championship semi-finals before winning his first PDC ranking title at 2026 Players Championship 30.

-Sedláček has represented Czechia at the PDC World Cup of Darts, reaching the quarter-finals in 2025 alongside Petr Křivka.
+Sedláček has represented the Czech Republic at the PDC World Cup of Darts, reaching the quarter-finals in 2025 alongside Petr Křivka.

 Early and personal life

 Sedláček began playing darts at 15 after receiving darts equipment from a classmate, and started playing in tournaments two years later.
 After serving in the military, he began playing darts again.

 Outside of darts, Sedláček runs a gas warehouse in Trutnov.

 Career

 Sedláček's nickname, "Evil Charlie", derives from a spectator having shouted "To je zlej Kája!" ("That's evil, Charlie!") after he defeated an opponent heavily in a league match.